antononcube/Raku-ML-FindTextualAnswer/README.md

 # [What is the dataset?
 What is the method?
 Which metrics to show?]
 ```

-Then the query send to OpenAI is:
+Then the query send to the LLM (ChatGPT/PaLM/YandexGPT) is:

 > Given the text: "Make a classifier with the method RandomForest over the data dfTitanic; show precision and accuracy."
 > list the shortest answers of the questions: